Callum Wilkinson

-He became a double British champion when successfully defending his title and winning the 5000 metres walk event at the 2020 British Athletics Championships in a time of 19 min 25.94 secs.
+He became a double British champion when successfully defending his title and winning the 5,000 metres walk event at the 2020 British Athletics Championships in a time of 19 min 25.94 secs.

-Callum represented Great Britain at the 20km race walk at the 2020 Summer Olympics.
+Wilkinson represented Great Britain in the 20km race walk at the delayed 2020 Summer Olympics.
 He came tenth in a time of 1:22:38.

+After winning the 10,000 metres walk gold medal at the 2024 British Athletics Championships, Wilkinson was subsequently named in the Great Britain team for the 2024 Olympic Games.
+He finished 16th in the 20 kilometres walk at the Games in Paris.